Clashsoft/bootstrap-darkmode/README.md

     <!-- ... --->
     ```

-3. Load the switch whereever you need it:
+3. Load the switch before you add the element:

     ```html
     <script src="darkmode/darkswitch.js"></script>